Christians and Islam

 Christianity:

-At the center of the New Testament and the Gospel, God's good news, is Jesus, who also plays the central role in God's plan to save mankind.
-The Bible testifies that Jesus is the "Christ" (= the anointed), the Son of God.
-This means that Jesus is above all other prophets and that there is none more important than he.
-Christians confess Jesus as their Lord.
-They follow his example and let his commandments rule their lives.
-For them, Jesus is the one who brought us humans the final reve-lation about God and his will.
-Jesus him-self explained several times that only faith in him and the gospel can give eter-nal life and save from God's judgement and eternal damnation.
-The Apostles al-so testify consistently that Jesus is the Savior prophesied in the Scriptures.
+At the center of the New Testament and the Gospel is Jesus.
+The Bible testifies that Jesus is the Christ (= the anointed one) or the Son (= the appointed ruler) of God.
+This means that Jesus is above all other prophets and that there is no one more important than him.
+Christians confess Jesus as their Lord; they follow his example and let his commandments guide their lives.
+For them, Jesus is the one who brought us the final revelation about God and his will.
+Jesus himself declared several times that only faith in him and the gospel can save us, grant us eternal life, and save us from God's judgment and eternal damnation.
+The apostles also unanimously testify that Jesus is the Savior prophesied in the Holy Scriptures (see: Who is Jesus Christ?).

 In addition, the line of descent recorded in the Bible, according to which the origin of the Messiah can be traced, ends with Jesus.
-Mohammed, on the other hand, does not emerge from the messianic fami-ly tree.
-Jesus is a descendant of Isaac, who in the Old Testament is regarded as God's promised heir to his father Abraham and from whose descendants the Messiah was to emerge.
-Ishmael, the other son of Abra-ham, from whom Mohammed is said to have descended and from whom the Arab people arose, was expelled together with his mother Hagar according to biblical tradition because he was not to share in the inheritance that God had promised to Abraham and his seed.
+Muhammad, on the other hand, does not appear on the messianic genealogy.
+Jesus is a descendant of Isaac, who in the Old Testament is considered the heir promised by God to his father Abraham, and from whose lineage the Messiah would emerge.
+Ishmael, Abraham's other son, from whom Muhammad is said to be descended and from whom the Arab people originated, was banished according to biblical tradition along with his mother Hagar because he was not to share in the inheritance that God had promised to Abraham and his descendants.

-In contrast to Mohammed, we find in Jesus the true model of faith for every human being.
-Jesus did not wage wars and did not fight or plunder his enemies.
-Nor did Jesus persecute anyone who was un-willing to follow him.
-Nor did Jesus com-mand his disciples to kill or harm people because of their unbelief.
-Jesus endured suffering and injustice with love and never himself exacted vengeance or re-tribution on his adversaries.
-Both Jews and Gentiles, both his friends and his enemies, testify that Jesus was innocent and righteous in every res-pect.
+In contrast to Muhammad, we find in Jesus the true model of faith for every human being.
+Jesus did not wage wars or fight or plunder his enemies.
+Jesus also did not persecute anyone who was unwilling to follow him.
+Nor did Jesus command his disciples to kill or harm people because of their unbelief.
+Jesus endured suffering and injustice with love and never himself took revenge or retaliation against his adversaries.
+Both Jews and Gentiles, both Jesus' friends and enemies, testify that Jesus was just and innocent in every respect.

 --> Luke 1,26-38 / Luke 23,4 / Luke 23,15 / Luke 23,41 /